hazard-ready/disaster-preparedness/README.md

     2. You'll need to apply the "Using a virtualenv" addition.
     3. You'll need to set up a `/static/` alias pointing to `cascadiaprepared/static`
     4. Depending on your server configuration, you *may* also need to set up a redirect rule to add trailing slashes to URLs, to get the static files (CSS, images etc) included.
+    5. You may also need to alter the `STATIC_URL` constant in `settings.py` based on your server setup
 3. Set up the environment values from above (`DJANGO_SECRET_KEY` and `DATABASE_URL`) for all users by putting their declarations in `/etc/environment/` and rebooting the machine.

 ### Use foreman to run the server Heroku-style